baloise/design-system/docs/src/components/essentials/angular.md

 ### Services

-The UI Library has 2 services `BalToastService` and `BalSnackbarService` to create new notices.
+The Baloise Design System has 2 services `BalToastService` and `BalSnackbarService` to create new notices.
 Just import the service into the component.

 ```typescript